vinz9/FlexCHOP/README.md

 ## Usage

-Sample Toe files for TouchDesigner 099 are provided. demo.toe : emitters and primitive colliders demo_torusCollision.toe : animated and deforming triangle mesh collider Shift-R will reset the timeline to frame 1 which resets the simulation.
+Sample Toe files for TouchDesigner 099 are provided. demo.toe : emitters and collisions against primitives demo_torusCollision.toe : collisions against an animated and deforming triangle mesh Shift-R will reset the timeline to frame 1 which is set to reset the simulation in those examples (Reset parameter on the Chop).

 Most parameters on the FlexCHOP are parameters of the solver, please refer to the official FleX documentation at https://gameworksdocs.nvidia.com/FleX/1.2/lib_docs/index.html for more information.
 FPS determines the timestep of the simulation, higher FPS than TD FPS means the simulation will run in slow motion.